 Maryland has set as its goals for minority achievement implementing policies to: (1) improve recruitment, retention, and graduation of students, particularly minorities and (2) recruit, promote and retain minorities in faculty and professional staff positions (Minority Achievement Report Summary 1996).
-Morgan's proposed B.S. in Interdisciplinary Educational Studies is aimed at the first of those two goals.
-By providing a path toward completing a degree graduation for nontraditional students and an alternate path toward graduation for undecided, undeclared and uncertain majors to complete requirements for graduation without following the single-major path of traditional students, it should significantly increase its retention and graduation rates.
-Largely due to intensified academic advising initiatives, the number of undeclared majors for the fall of 2013 was 287.
-Although this number is far lower than it was five or ten years ago, this cohort of students represents one of largest "majors" at the university.
-When that body of students is added to the average 40 academically eligible students per freshman cohort who have stopped-out or dropped out of the university, the potential impact of this initiative on the university's and the state's minority achievement goals is quite apparent.
+Morgan's proposed Ph.D. in Interdisciplinary Organizational Policy, Governance, and Administration is aimed at the first of those two goals.
+By providing a path toward completing a degree graduation for nontraditional students.